cbettler/QuantBIOI-project-code/README.md

 Here is a workflow on how to replicate this project using the codes and data in this repo

-1. The R script group_project.R was used to cleaned the original dataset so as to remove unwanted columns such sample ID.
-This same script was also used to carryout the dimensionality reduction techniques on the original dataset, and four dataset was created each emanating from each reduction technique.
+1. The R script group_project.R was used to clean the original dataset so as to remove unwanted columns such as sample ID.
+This same script was also used to carryout the dimensionality reduction techniques on the original dataset, and four dataset were created, each emanating from each reduction technique.
 The files are: cleaned original file cancer_data.csv, correlation matrix filtered file cor_filt_data.csv, random forest filtered file rndf_filt_data.csv, PCA filtered file pca_data.csv, and recursive feature elimination filtered file rfe_filt_data.csv.
 Also the last few lines of this script was used to plot a bar graph of the accuracy perfomance.

 2. The files created from the R script above was used in the python script stat437_project_code.py to run the classification algorithm and generate performance accuracy of each algorithm on each dataset.